pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 +++

-## Why do we Care about Propensity Scores
+## Why do we Care about Propensity Scores?

 Firstly, and somewhat superficially, the propensity score is a dimension reduction technique.
 We take a complex covariate profile $X_{i}$ representing an individual's measured attributes and reduce it to a scaler $p^{i}_{T}(X)$.
 It is also a tool for thinking about the potential outcomes of an individual under different treatment regimes.
 In a policy evaluation context it can help partial out the degree of incentives for policy adoption across strata of the population.
 What drives adoption or assignment in the cases of observed data partitioning?
 How can different demographic strata be induced towards or away from adoption of the policy?
 Understanding these dynamics are crucial to gauge why selection bias might emerge in any sample data.